sachin-sumologic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ### Outlier Analysis

-**F5 - BIG-IP LTM - Outlier Analysis** dashboard provides an at-a-glance view of TCP connection and login request outliers, along with network traffic and Traffic Manager resource usage.
-**F5 - BIG-IP LTM - Outlier Analysis** dashboard provides an at-a-glance view of TCP connection and login request outliers, along with network traffic and Traffic Manager resource usage.
+The **F5 - BIG-IP LTM - Outlier Analysis** dashboard provides an at-a-glance view of TCP connection and login request outliers, along with network traffic and Traffic Manager resource usage.

 **Use this dashboard to** find any outliers in your incoming traffic, CPU and memory usage.